Mark Harris (Welsh footballer): Cardiff City

 On 24 June 2019, Harris signed for National League club Wrexham on a season-long loan.
 "Red Dragons" manager Bryan Hughes commented that "he'll fit in well to our system.
 He can play across front three and he is an exciting talent".
 Harris scored his first goal in his second game for Wrexham, in their 2–2 draw at Boreham Wood on 6 August.
 He then followed that up with goals in the next two games, in a 2–1 loss at Dover Athletic and then getting the only goal of the game against F.C.
 Halifax Town at the Racecourse Ground.
-However he lost his first-team place under new manager Dean Keates and his loan was terminated early on 7 January.
+However, he lost his first-team place under new manager Dean Keates and his loan was terminated early on 7 January.

-Harris came off the bench to make his first appearance of the 2020–21 season in a 3–2 defeat away at Queens Park Rangers on 31 October.
+Harris came off the bench to make his first appearance of the 2020–21 Cardiff City season in a 3–2 defeat away at Queens Park Rangers on 31 October.
 On 28 November, Harris started his first game of the season and scored his side's second goal in a 4–0 victory over Luton Town, his first senior goal for the club.
 With Neil Harris favouring his namesake over £5.5 million signing Robert Glatzel, his inclusion in the starting eleven was seen as a gamble by Harris.
-He partnered well with Kieffer Moore however, until Moore was sidelined with injury after six games.
-Harris then faced stiff competition in the second half of the campaign after new manager Mick McCarthy signed Max Watters and utilised wingers Josh Murphy and Sheyi Ojo as strikers.
+His partnership with Kieffer Moore was effective, however, until Moore was side lined with injury after six games.
+Harris then faced stiff competition in the second half of the campaign after new manager Mick McCarthy signed Max Watters and used wingers Josh Murphy and Sheyi Ojo as strikers.
 He went on to score impressive goals in comfortable wins over Preston North End and Birmingham City to end the season with three goals in 17 appearances.

-He made 17 starts and 17 substitute appearances in the 2021–22 Championship campaign as Cardiff looked to intergrade more Welsh players into the first-team.
-Speaking in February, manager Steve Morison said that he was giving Harris a run in the starting eleven due to his impressive work in training and was rewarded as he scored his fourth goal of the campaign.
+He made 17 starts and 17 substitute appearances in the 2021–22 Championship campaign as Cardiff looked to integrate more Welsh players into the first team.
+Speaking in February, manager Steve Morison said that he was giving Harris a run in the starting eleven because of his impressive work in training and was rewarded as he scored his fourth goal of the campaign.
+He was linked with a move to Millwall in August 2023.
+However, Morison denied having received any offers for Harris.
+He featured 38 times in the 2022–23 season, scoring three goals.
+Harris was offered a new contract by new manager Sabri Lamouchi in May 2023 but contract talks stalled and he left the club after the expiration of his contract.